LUE

 Note

-While we try our hardest to make tools easy to use, parallel filesystems with a huge amount of files and data are complicated.
+While we try our hardest to make tools easy to use, parallel file systems with a huge amount of files and data are complicated.
 Read the full instructions before using the tool!

-Keeping track of how much data/files one has on the disk and (re)moving it in a timely manner ensures a more performant filesystem for all users.
+Keeping track of how much data/files one has on the disk and (re)moving it in a timely manner ensures a more performant file system for all users.

 Short prelude

-LUE is a tool available on CSC supercomputers which shows the amount of data and number of files within a given folder on the parallel filesystem.
+LUE is a tool available on CSC supercomputers which shows the amount of data and number of files within a given folder on the parallel file system.

-Importantly, LUE is significantly faster than standard tools like stat or du (these being slow to the point of unfeasibility on a bad day), while being nicer on the filesystem.
-This, however, comes with a possible slight loss in accuracy.
+(these being slow to the point of infeasibility on a bad day), while being nicer

-A secondary point is that LUE presents the results in a fairly understandable way, saving the user from having to script something themselves based on raw du output.
+A secondary point is that LUE presents the results in a fairly understandable way,

 The sources of possible inaccuracy are:

-1. Old files which have not been accessed are missing size data.
+- Old files which have not been accessed are missing size data.

-• There is a specific date (2020-11-18) before which data is not available on Puhti.
+- There is a specific date (2020-11-18) before which data is not available on Puhti.
 Mahti does not have a such a limitation.

-• Files created/accessed after this should be ok.
+- Files created/accessed after this should be ok.

-• It's not always possible to accurately determine affected files in a sufficiently efficient manner.
+- It's not always possible to accurately determine affected files in a sufficiently efficient manner.

-2. We can't get the actual layout of the files on the disk, so we might slightly overestimate the actual disk usage.
+- We can't get the actual layout of the files on the disk, so we might slightly

-• A file which is 95 MB large might only consume 68 MB of disk space if it contains large parts of only zeros.
+- A file which is 95 MB large might only consume 68 MB of disk space if it contains large parts of only zeros.

 Basic usage